teelee7133/codefarmert/content/blog/google-analytics-tasks/index.md

 The gist of the whole operation is to customise something called a `customTask`, one of the preprocessing tasks google analytics script runs before sending the data to google analytics servers.
-We can install a `customTask` to intercept the payload for the *Measurement Protocal*, stored in `hitPayload` variable
+In the `customTask`, we modify a `sendHitTask` so to intercept the payload for the *Measurement Protocal*, stored in `hitPayload` variable.

 Example payloads for measurement protocal:
 ```